-This is also true of South Africa.
+Today we are faced with the grim reality.
 Cities and towns in this country reflect a sad picture; an inherited footprint from the past.
-Urban environments are characterized by fragmentation and spatial dislocation, separation and mono-functional zoning, and by low-density suburban sprawl.
+Urban environments are characterised by fragmentation and spatial dislocation, separation and monofunctional zoning, and by low-density suburban sprawl.
+A typical example of this can be found in the Khayalami Metropolitan Council Area.